DataDog/datadog-api-client-ruby/docs/v1/LogsPipelinesAPI.md

 > delete_logs_pipeline(pipeline_id)

-Delete a pipeline

 Delete a given pipeline from your organization.
 This endpoint takes no JSON arguments.

 ### Examples